kayaei/pands-project/README.md

 1. First install the Python (recommended to install it through Anaconda as it comes with some of the built in libraries).
 2. Install the Visual Studio Code.
 3. Install a command line interpreter (Cmder is recommended but others can also be used).
-4. Install the necessary Python libraries e.g. 'Pandas, Matplotlib, Numpy, Seaborn etc.) as required.
+4. Install the necessary Python libraries e.g. 'Pandas, Matplotlib, NumPy, Seaborn etc.) as required.

 ## 1. Introduction